Fracton magnetohydrodynamics: Conclusion

 One surprising feature is that the ``higher rank'' fractonic gauge theories generically exhibit {\it diffusion} of magnetic flux lines, in contrast to the subdiffusion of charge that is seen in theories with global multipolar symmetry.
 To gain intuition for this absence of subdiffusion, it is helpful to recall that whereas charge diffuses in a theory with a global $\U1$ symmetry, once the symmetry gets gauged, the charge relaxes exponentially, being driven by long range interactions carried by the gauge fields.
 Similarly, the ``subdiffusion of charge'' obtained in theories with global multipolar symmetry generically gives way to exponential relaxation when the symmetry is gauged.
 The hydrodynamic modes involve not the charges, but rather the {\it flux lines}, and these generically relax diffusively.
 Nevertheless, theories with subdiffusion of magnetic field lines can also be accessed, and we have provided a specific example thereof.

-The theories we have presented should provide the generic long time description of the quantum dynamics (at non-zero charge density) of fractonic phases of quantum matter most readily realized in experiment.
-Additionally, they should also provide the long time description for {\it conventional} spin liquid phases of quantum matter, where they have the advantage (relative to phenomenological approaches) of not relying on a weak coupling assumption.
+The theories we present describe the generic long-time description of the quantum dynamics of fractonic phases (at nonzero charge density) exhibiting \emph{gauged}---as opposed to global---multipolar symmetries (as relevant to spin liquids and fracton phases).
+We develop a symmetry-based approach describing arbitrary higher-rank theories of this type, and showcase the subdiffusion of magnetic fields as an example of the exotic universal dynamics that may arise in this context.

 One obvious direction for the future is to aim to apply this formalism to emerging experiments on quantum spin liquids, both conventional and fractonic.
 Any such program would need to be driven by experiment, so we do not discuss it further in this (theoretically focused) manuscript.
 However, there are also important conceptual points of principle that should be cleaned up in future work.
-For example, we have restricted ourselves in this manuscript to systems in three spatial dimensions.
+For example, how can the effects of momentum conservation be incorporated into our hydrodynamic framework?
+Formally, this necessitates coupling the higher-rank gauge theory to curved spacetime, which was done for MHD in Ref.~\cite{Grozdanov2017MHD}.
+However, this leads to technical challenges associated to the fact that defining moments of charge on curved spacetime is difficult~\cite{JainJensenCurved}.
+Additionally, we have restricted ourselves in this manuscript to systems in three spatial dimensions.
 Are there surprises if one changes the dimension?
-Additionally, the theories we have herein considered involve gauged $\U1$ symmetries.
+Furthermore, the theories we have herein considered involve gauged $\U1$ symmetries.
 However, going from such theories to the kinds of lattice models beloved of the quantum information community requires a sequence of Higgs and partial confinement transitions \cite{HermeleHiggs}.
 What happens to the hydrodynamic theory as we go through these transitions?
 Or again: thus far we have considered gauge theories of {\it Abelian} fractons.
 What if we move to non-Abelian generalizations?
 It was argued in \cite{nonabelianhydro} that imposing non-Abelian multipolar global symmetries would totally trivialize the dynamics, but the same need not be true of {\it gauged} non-Abelian symmetries, and the magnetohydrodynamics of non-Abelian fractonic systems could be a particularly fruitful problem for future work, extending the literature on non-Abelian versions of magnetohydrodynamics \cite{Litim:2001db,Leurs_2008,TOKATLY20101104,Fernandez-Melgarejo:2016xiv}.